MC-Tiny-Block/More_Advancements/README.md

 Use this command: `/function madv:all_advancements`
 then you can get all the advancements from this datapack.

-If you install this datapack with Fabric, when you finish some advancements, Minecraft may crash.
-So please backed up your saves.
 You can download the Language Pack in the right version page.[Only add English(US)]

 # Other